PaulJohnston88/ES-AzureLab/lib/wiki/[Examples]-Create-Custom-Role-Definitions-and-Assignments.md

 }
 ```

 You now need to run `Terraform Apply` again to apply the new configuration.
-When complete, the `Deploy-SQL-Auditing` policy set definition should be assigned.
+When complete, the `LZ-Baseline` policy set definition should be assigned.

 ```hcl
 terraform apply